 Moderate resistance risk

-Group Z resistance exists in Australia in more than 200 populations of wild oats resistant to flamprop.
-Many of these flamprop resistant wild oats also show cross resistance to Group A herbicides.
-There is also endothal resistance confirmed in annual poa (winter grass).
+Group 0 resistance exists in Australia in 4 species of weeds.
+These include more than 200 populations of wild oats resistant to flamprop.
+Many of these flamprop resistant wild oats also show cross resistance to Group 1 herbicides.
+Dalapon and flupropinate resistance has been observed in giant Paramatta grass as well as flupropinate resistance in serrated tussock and African lovegrass.

 To assist in delaying the onset of resistance, rotate with herbicides from other modes of action.